UCSD-Salem-Lab/jupyter_setup/README.md

 ### Step1: Installing Jupyterlab in the conda base environment

-Log in the compute cluster head node and spin up an interactive session:
+Log in to the compute cluster head node and spin up an interactive session:

 ```bash
 module load slurm; srun --partition=salem-compute --mem=8G --pty bash